-- 9. All horses/ponies are required to stable and remain on the fairgrounds Wednesday through Sunday.
+- are subject to the superintendent's approval. - 9.
+All horses/ponies are required to stable and remain on the fairgrounds Wednesday through Sunday.
 Animals that have a chronic health issue that does not allow them to be stalled for the duration of the Fair must submit a completed Trailering-In Request form, which can be obtained from the Dane County Fair website.
-This form must be submitted to the Fair Office for approval by July 17, 2022. - On-Site Veterinarians may examine any horse at any time.
-Those found lame or posing a health hazard to themselves, other animals or people may be ordered off the fairgrounds. - 11.
-The age of an animal is determined as of January 1 of the current year.
+This form must be submitted to the Fair Office for approval by July 16, 2023. - On-Site Veterinarians may examine any horse at any time.
+Those found lame or posing a health hazard to themselves, other animals or people may be ordered off the fairgrounds. - The age of an animal is determined as of January 1 of the current year.
 Stallions must have been born in the current year to be exhibited at the Fair. - 12.
-Exhibitors, including Horseless Horse, must electronically submit the appropriate information into FairEntry by June 2, 2022.
-Cancellations can be made by calling the Fair Office at (608) 469-2428 by 5 p.m. the Monday prior to the start of the Fair. - All stalls will be assigned by the superintendents.
+Exhibitors, including Horseless Horse, must electronically submit the appropriate information into FairEntry by June 1, 2023.
+Cancellations can be made by calling the Fair Office at (608) 960-7910 by 5 p.m. the Monday prior to the start of the Fair. - All stalls will be assigned by the superintendents.
 All horses must exhibit in at least one lot in Department 6.
 Tack stalls are assigned depending on availability. - 14.
 Stall decorations can be taken down after 5:30 p.m. on Sunday.
 Horses cannot be removed before 6:30 p.m. on Sunday.
 If not followed, the Fair Office requires that the premiums for the entire club be forfeited.